Author: Andrew Calandro

 Even though every victim and personal injury case is unique because of the particular circumstances and facts involved, there are some common elements and procedures in virtually every personal injury lawsuit.
 These are outlined below:

 2. Hire a Personal Injury Attorney.
-You’ll need an experienced personal injury lawyer to pursue your claim and make sure you receive a fair settlement.Attorneys can evaluate your case in detail to make sure the full extent of your losses is compensated, including lost wages, pain and suffering, and potential future losses.
+You’ll need an experienced personal injury lawyer to pursue your claim and ensure you receive a fair settlement.
+Attorneys can evaluate your case in detail to make sure the full extent of your losses is compensated, including lost wages, pain and suffering, and potential future losses.
 Lawyers offer free consultations for new clients.
-Take the time to ask what happens in a personal injury lawsuit when talking to an attorney.
+When talking to an attorney, take the time to ask what happens in a personal injury lawsuit.
 Find out if the attorney has handled cases similar to yours in the past.
 Most personal injury lawyers specialize in a particular area, such as motorcycle accidents or cases involving traumatic brain injuries.
 Make sure you hire the right attorney for your particular case.

 3. The Demand Letter.
 Attorneys for personal injury victims will arrange for a demand letter to be sent to the insurance company.
-Your demand will include all of the information and evidence related to your injuries, such as medical bills, documents, proof of lost pay, receipts, and other costs.
-It will also include a time limit for a response, which is typically 30 days.
+Your demand will include all the information and evidence related to your injuries, such as medical bills, documents, proof of lost pay, receipts, and other costs.
+It will also include a time limit for a response, typically 30 days.

 Generally, insurance companies will not pay the requested amount without some negotiation.
 In this case, the insurance company offers the victim a sum less than the one requested in their demand letter.
-The lawyer will advise the victim to negotiate further, file a lawsuit, accept the counteroffer, or proceed to litigation
+The lawyer will advise the victim to negotiate further, file a lawsuit, accept the counteroffer, or proceed to litigation.

 • Filing an Appeal.
-An unhappy party can appeal the final verdict, however, they do not automatically have the right to do so.
+An unhappy party can appeal the final verdict.
+However, they do not automatically have the right to do so.
 Someone’s disappointment with the verdict is not sufficient cause to appeal.
 Differently from a trial, where the goal is to determine facts in dispute, an appeal is intended to find fault with the trial judge’s rulings, the jury verdict, and/or the actions of the opposing counsel.
 Not to retry the facts.
 The appeal process is not a retrial or a new trial.
 It is an attempt to make legal arguments that the trial judge interpreted the law incorrectly during the trial.

-If you don’t seek legal advice as soon as possible after your injury, a personal injury claim can take months or years to settle.
+If you don’t seek legal advice as soon as possible after your injury, a personal injury claim process can take months or years to settle.
 The appeals process can take years to complete, and if it’s been filed, a new trial must be ordered, which can extend the entire process for more years.
 This is one reason most accident victims settle when a sensible amount is offered.

 Calandro Law Personal Injury Lawyers